Sihyeon Villa, Sagittarius

 “Why…?”
 Olive shook his head.
 “I mean why are we… like this?”

 Claire frowned, and Olive could see the gears turning in his head.
 His gaze brightened as he realized the meaning of Olive’s question.
 “Well, the why still escapes me, honestly.
 But the how is through a mutually-timed, near-death experience.
 At that moment where everyone in your connected group was knocking on death’s door, your vitae somehow crossed over—”

 “The Anima-Vitae Hypothesis….”

 Claire’s brow shot up somewhat.
 “Yes, exactly.
-The top Conductors in vitae research at Ophiuchus say that there’s no sound evidence behind the idea, but there’s no sound evidence denying it either.
+The top Conductors in the Conservation and Research Department at Ophiuchus say that there’s no sound evidence behind the idea, but there’s no sound evidence denying it either.
 So I’m going to give it the benefit of the doubt and agree that vitae does in fact store memories.
 I’ll refrain from commenting on the soul aspect of the entire thing since I’m no philosopher.”
 A sheepish chuckle.

 “Vitae stores memories.”
 Olive tried a course correction.

 “Right.
 That’s actually how this psychic link works.
 It isn’t that we’re able to telepathically communicate with people in our group.
 It’s just that the memory of our thoughts is flowing into the other person.”
 Claire made a circle with his index finger in the air.
 “The mirage of the person you see is all just a memory that they have of themselves.
 Simple.”